heweidev/hewei.github.io/Navigator.md

     flag of a intent

 ### RequestCode
-    if request exists, call startActivityForResult
+    if request exists, call startActiivtyForResult